davidchatting/Approximate/README.md

 }
 ```

-Approximate defines two types of interaction with devices: when in proximity (using a Proximate Device Handler) or simply when they are active (using a Active Device Handler).
+Approximate defines two types of interaction with devices: when in proximity (using a Proximate Device Handler) or simply when active (using an Active Device Handler).
 The examples here demonstrate combinations of these.

 ### When We're Close... using a Proximate Device Handler